teadetime/computer_vision/README.md

 Once the binary mask has been created we can use the OpenCV's `findContours()` function to create a contour outlining the pixels belonging to the hand.
 <p align="center">
 <img width="394" height="525" src="/docs/images/hand_contours.png">
+After creating the contour, we used OpenCV's `convexHull()` function to create a convex polygon consisting of the outter most edges of the contour.
 <p align="center">
 <img width="394" height="525" src="/docs/images/hand_convexhull.png">
+Next, we used OpenCV's `convexityDefects()` function to identify major concavities within the convex hull.
+These areas are shown with the red dots in the image below.
   <p align="center">
 <img width="394" height="525" src="/docs/images/hand_defects.png">